Third Quarter 2019

 Gilchrist Financial Team

-The information in this letter is derived from various sources as at September 30, 2018, including CI Investments, Signature Global Asset Management, Cambridge Global Asset Management, Globe and Mail, National Post, Bloomberg, Yahoo Canada Finance, and Trading Economics.
+The information in this letter is derived from various sources, including CI Investments, Signature Global Asset Management, Cambridge Global Asset Management, Globe and Mail, National Post, Bloomberg, Yahoo Canada Finance, and Trading Economics as at various dates.
 Index information was provided by TD Newcrest and PC Bond, and all quoted equity index returns are on a total return basis (including dividends).
 This material is provided for general information and is subject to change without notice.
-Although every effort has been made to compile this material from reliable sources; no warranty can be made as to its accuracy or completeness, and we assume no responsibility for any reliance upon it.
+Every effort has been made to compile this material from reliable sources and reasonable steps has been taken to ensure their accuracy.
+Market conditions may change which may impact the information contained in this document.
 Before acting on any of the above, please contact me for individual financial advice based on your personal circumstances.